 Vanguard is brilliant for low-cost funds

 Through Vanguard, you can invest in the world’s financial markets very cheaply.
-For example, its FTSE Global All Cap Index Fund – which provides access to over 7,000 stocks globally – has an ongoing fee of just 0.23% (there are also platform charges of 0.15%).
+For example, its FTSE Global All Cap Index Fund – which provides access to over 7,000 stocks globally, has an ongoing fee of just 0.23% (but there are also platform charges of £4 a month).

 You can also access some innovative ready-made portfolios such as LifeStrategy funds (which offer different risk levels) and Target Retirement funds (which are designed to automatically adjust the investment mix of the fund over time as you get closer to retirement), and a range of tax-efficient accounts.